fontle/obsidianOLD/Economics/Data 1/Project 2/Question Set.md

 | **4**           |        $73$ |        $96$ |           $169$ |
 | **Grand Total** |       $744$ |       $798$ |          $1542$ |

 As we can see, the total observations are far greater for store type 2 comparative to other store types.
-This may be representative for the different types of shops in the bay area: there are more likely to be supermarekets tahn pharmacies for example.
+This may be representative for the different types of shops in the bay area: there are more likely to be supermarekets than pharmacies for example.

 Additionally, for all store types it seems that the number of observations has increased.

 > *A frequency table showing the number of taxed and non-taxed beverages in December 2014 and June 2015, with ‘store type’ as the row variable and ‘taxed’ as the column variable. (‘Taxed’ equals 1 if the sugar tax applied to that product, and 0 if the tax did not apply).
 For each store type, is the number of taxed and non-taxed beverages similar*